REL Practice Papers

 Rethinking research partnerships: evidence and the politics of participation in research partnerships for international development (Article, Journal of International Development; Jude Fransman and Kate Newman, 2019)

-As we were laying the foundations for the Centre for Excellence in Research, Evidence and Learning, we commissioned a multi-country impact assessment of Christian Aid’s governance programming.
+As we were laying the foundations for REL, we commissioned a multi-country impact assessment of Christian Aid’s governance programming.
 We wanted to gather insights and learning on our programming approaches, and to generate evidence of impact using creative methods.
 The findings were published as reports and videos.